Close Menu

 BLINDNESS AND SSD BENEFITS

 Blindness or visual loss can impact your daily life and ability to work.
-If you cannot work due to blindness and visual loss, you should file for SSDI benefits.
-Visual loss refers to a significant reduction in a person’s visual acuity or field of vision.
+If you cannot work due to blindness and visual loss, then you should file for SSDI benefits.
+Visual loss refers to a significant reduction in the visual acuity or field of vision.
 Total blindness means a complete loss of vision or… Read More »

 Facebook Twitter LinkedIn